May 13, 2022MAINTENANCE

-In this article, we’ll cover everything strategic preventive maintenance can do for your facility and the steps you can take to launch a successful PM program.
-Let’s begin by taking a quick look at how facility management teams might define preventive maintenance:
+In this post, we’ll cover everything strategic preventive maintenance can do for your facility and the steps you can take to launch a successful PM program.

 Preventative maintenance (PM), or scheduled maintenance, is a type of maintenance that’s regularly performed on facility assets in order to minimize the likelihood of equipment failure.

 Facilities preventive maintenance programs revolve around scheduling routine tasks to extend asset lifespans.
 Depending on the type of facilities you run—government buildings, college campuses, industrial plants, rental properties—PM tasks can vary dramatically.
 However, most PMs are centered around cleaning, lubricating, and replacing parts.
 Implement preventive maintenance checklists with regular inspections to stay on top of maintenance tasks.

 Facilities preventive maintenance programs are centered around two primary goals:

 - Reducing unnecessary downtime, which usually impacts production times, customer experience, and outsourcing expenses.

 - Extending asset longevity so organizations don’t have to make expensive new purchases sooner than necessary.